 When we are considering discrete traits, the Haldane-Fisher argument provides the consequence laws for biases in variation under the SGFT.
 Mutation is a weak force because mutation rates are small.
 Therefore, tendencies of mutation cannot be difference-makers in evolution, except in the case of neutral characters or unusually high mutation rates (Haldane, 1927).

 Today, however, we can reject the SGFT and the Haldane-Fisher argument, and instead invoke the mutationist dynamics of origin-fixation models (for instance) to propose that the joint probability of origin-and-fixation of common structures (i.e., common in abstract genotype-spaces) is higher because their probability of mutational origin is higher.
-In this way, we can specify a complete chain of causation linking (1) a source law specifying that common structures have more mutational arrows pointed at them, with (2) a consequence law specifying that biases in the mutational introduction of alternative structures impose a bias on evolution (dependent on conditions).
+In this way, we can specify a complete chain of causation linking (1) a source law specifying that common structures have more mutational arrows pointed at them, with (2) a consequence law specifying that biases in the mutational introduction of alternative structures impose a bias on evolution (dependent on population-genetic conditions).

 But this kind of reasoning did not exist in 1993, and few scientists know about it today.
-Thus, proponents of effects of findability state the issue in other ways, e.g., Kauffman invoked “self-organization.”
+Thus, proponents of effects of findability describe it in other ways, e.g., Kauffman invoked “self-organization.”
 The general response of evolutionary geneticists to Kauffman’s work was that he clearly had some fascinating results, but it was not clear how relevant they were (given the abstractness of the models), or what they said about evolutionary causes.
 Kauffman repeatedly said that selection and “self-organization” worked together, in a partnership.
 But Kauffman was not calling on the usual list of evolutionary forces that shift allele frequencies to give a mechanistic account of self-organization, so we had no way to evaluate the causal status of this partnership.
 One reviewer called his references to self-organization “almost magical” (Fox, 1993).